jogodev17/learning-front-end/3-adding-interactivity/2-state-as-a-snapshot/README.md

 ```

 ## Step 6: Test the Application After implementing the above steps, run your application and test the form.
 When you submit the form, it should display an alert after a 5-second delay, showing the message and the recipient’s name.

+## This code is a React component that represents a form for sending messages to either "Alice" or "Bob".
+Let's break it down step by step:

+### Importing useState Hook:

+useState is imported from the 'react' library.
+It's a React Hook that allows functional components to manage state.
+Defining the Form Component:

+Form is a functional component defined using ES6 syntax.
+State Initialization:

+Two state variables are initialized using the useState hook:
+to: Represents the recipient of the message, initialized with the value "Alice".
+message: Represents the message content, initialized with the value "Hello".
+handleSubmit Function:

+This function is called when the form is submitted.
+It prevents the default form submission behavior using e.preventDefault().
+It sets a timeout of 5 seconds using setTimeout.
+After 5 seconds, an alert is shown with the message content and the recipient.
+Return Statement (JSX):

+The return statement contains the JSX (JavaScript XML) code that represents the form.
+The form has an onSubmit attribute that calls the handleSubmit function when the form is submitted.
+Inside the form:
+There's a <label> element for selecting the recipient.
+Inside the label, there's a <select> element with options for "Alice" and "Bob".
+It's bound to the to state variable, and onChange, it updates the to state using setTo.
+There's a <textarea> element for entering the message.
+It's bound to the message state variable, and onChange, it updates the message state using setMessage.
+There's a <button> element for submitting the form with the text "Send".